-- 13.1.3.1 The lands identified as Special Site 3 are located in the southeast quadrant of Atwater Road and Cawthra Road. - 13.1.3.2 Notwithstanding the policies of this Plan, the following additional uses will be permitted: - all types of multiple family dwellings including townhouses, street townhouses, other forms of horizontal multiple dwellings, apartments, or any combination of these uses with individual frontages or in cluster arrangements may be permitted on the lands identified as Area A; and - b. street townhouses will be permitted on the lands identified as Area B.
+The lands identified as Special Site 3 are located in the southeast quadrant of Atwater Road and Cawthra Road.

+13.1.3.1 Notwithstanding the provisions of the Residential High Density designation applying to Area A, all types of multiple family dwellings including townhouses, street townhouses, other forms of horizontal multiple dwellings, apartments, or any combination of these uses with individual frontages or in cluster arrangements may be permitted.